PoslavskySV/rings/doc/guide.rst

 List of built-in rings
 """"""""""""""""""""""

-Some predefined common rings and convenient methods for instantiation of new rings are placed in `Rings`_ class or directly in `scaladsl`_ package object in Scala DSL.
+Some common rings and convenient methods for instantiation of new rings are placed in `Rings`_ class or directly in `scaladsl`_ package object in Scala DSL.
 Below is the list of what is available by default in |Rings|:

 +----------------------------------------+---------------------------------------------------------------------+-------------------------------------------------------------------------------------+
 | Ring                                   | Description                                                         | Method in ``Rings`` / ``scaladsl``                                                  |